 SecureLine's server list is nothing to write home about.

-Additional features, like an email leak check, can be accessed by clicking on the buttons in the upper-right of the interface.
+Additional features, like an email leak check, can be accessed by clicking on the buttons in the upper right of the interface.

 Of these, Smart VPN is perhaps the most interesting: It automatically creates VPN connections based on your activity.
 To set rules for these, click on Settings > VPN Mode.
-An example of one rule would be for a VPN connection to automatically be created when you start to use torrents or connect to an unknown network.
+An example of such a rule would be for a VPN connection to automatically be created when you start to use torrents or connect to an unknown network.
 Rules for specific websites can also be added.

 Smart VPN allows you to personalize your VPN connection.